Bryan Volpenhein: Rowing career

 Volpenhein is the only two-time winner (in 2002 and 2004) of the USRowing Male Athlete of the Year award.
 In addition, he and his team were named "USATODAY.com's U.S. Olympic Athlete of the Week" following their Olympic gold medal win in 2004.
 Volpenhein won bronze in the men's eight at the 2008 Olympics.

 Volpenhein became the head coach of the University of Pennsylvania Men's Heavyweight Rowing Team in the 2019–2020 season.
 Volpenhein was previously the Training and Technical Director at the University of San Diego Men's Rowing team for the 2018–2019 season and the Junior Men's Varsity Head Coach at the San Diego Rowing Club in 2019.
 In August 2022, Volpenhein resigned his position at the University of Pennsylvania, so that his family could relocate to support his wife Sarah Trowbridge's move to be head coach of The University of Oklahoma Women's Rowing team.

+As of June 2024 Volpenhein became the head coach of the men's and women's rowing programs at Oklahoma City University, returning to the sport after a brief hiatus of being a full-time father of two.